joegasewicz/Arobase/README.md

 # Arobase
-A micro frontend library based on the observer pattern.
+A micro frontend library, inspired by BackboneJS.

-Work in progress, please call back soon...
+⚠️ Work in progress, please call back soon...

 ### Why Micro?
 Arobase is designed to be a *drop in* micro app within an existing html template,